-With the 2020 installment of Call of Duty now on the horizon, we break down everything we know so far about the upcoming FPS title, from setting, developers, zombies, multiplayer and more.
+With Black Ops Cold War very close on the horizon, we break down everything we know so far about the upcoming FPS title, from setting, developers, zombies, multiplayer and more.

 CoD 2020 setting

-Following on from this, it has been all but confirmed that the game will be set in the Cold War.
+Following on from this, it has been confirmed that the game will be set in during the Cold War of the 1980s.
 This makes sense off the back of the Treyarch developed Black Ops series, the first of which is set in the Cold War.
 While the game is not set to be a sequel to any of the Black Ops series, it is said to tie into the series as a “soft reboot”.

 Black Ops Cold War, or just Black Ops?

-Given the likelihood of the game’s setting in the Cold War, it stands to reason that the campaign will also fit into this narrative.
-The most militaristic conflict in the Cold War was the Vietnam War, which the game may revisit from an American perspective, as it was in the original Black Ops.
+Given the game’s setting in the Cold War, it stands that the campaign will also fit into this narrative.
+It says on the Black Ops site that, “…players will come face-to-face with historical figures and hard truths, as they battle around the globe through iconic locales like East Berlin, Vietnam, Turkey, Soviet KGB headquarters, and more.”
+The most militaristic conflict in the Cold War was the Vietnam War, which the game will revisit.
+It was in also featured in the original Black Ops.

-One of the few things we have had confirmed is that there will be no jet-packs in this year’s game.
-It certainly seems obvious now given the rumored setting, but David Vonderhaar actually confirmed this back in January, prior to the circulation of any rumors.
+One of the few things that hasn’t change is that there will still be no jet-packs in this year’s game.
+It certainly seems obvious now given the setting, but David Vonderhaar actually confirmed this back in January, prior to the circulation of any rumors.

 The RC-XD in Warzone also appears to hint at scorestreaks of a similar nature to the first Black Ops game.
-Leakers have also suggested that a host of fan favorite scorestreaks from the Black Ops series will return, including Attack Dogs, Napalm Strike, Chopper Gunner, UAV and Counter-UAV.
+Leakers have also suggested that a host of fan-favourites will return to the series.

 Call of Duty developers have already commented that Warzone will remain a constant throughout the next few years, acting as a “thread” to link the different games together.

-These links appear to have been cemented by YouTuber TheXclusiveAce, who stated that Warzone will be the main battle royale in CoD 2020.
+These links are been cemented by YouTuber TheXclusiveAce, who states that Warzone will be the main battle royale for Cold War.
 This appears to have quashed rumors that Black Ops 4’s Blackout would make a meaningful return.

 ‘The Red Door’